Explainable Binary Classification of Separable Shape Ensembles: Curve FIE

-Thus, in this strictly Lipschitz continuous interpretation, $v_j$ is the $j$-th eigenfunction satisfying the homogeneous Fredholm integral equation (FIE) of the second kind~\cite{fasshauer2015kernel} for this specific choice of curve-dependent operator.
-Notice that, without composition in $\mathcal{T}$, we do not obtain translation invariance in the kernel.
-In fact, the CLO is invariant to a larger class of transformations to the curve:
+Consequently, by Mercer's theorem~\cite{fasshauer2015kernel}, we have general $L^2(\mathcal{I},\mu)$ eigensolutions of the HS integral operator constituting solutions of~\eqref{eq:FIE}.
+Thus, with Lipschitz continuity sufficient for weak arc-length integrability, $v_j$ is the $j$-th eigenfunction satisfying the homogeneous FIE of the second kind~\cite{fasshauer2015kernel} for this specific choice of curve-dependent operator.

+Notice that composition in $\mathcal{T}$ offers translation invariance of the CLO.
+In fact, the CLO is invariant to a larger class of transformations on the curve:

-\begin{lemma} The CLO is invariant to permutations, rotations, and reflections, $R \in \mathbb{O}(d)$, and translations, $\bm{b} \in \mathbb{R}^d$ which are assumed independent of the curve parameter. \end{lemma} \begin{proof} Given $\mathcal{T}[\bm{c} +\bm{b}] = \mathcal{T}[\bm{c}]$ for arbitrary $\bm{b} \in \mathbb{R}^d$ independent of the curve parameter.
-Additionally, for arbitrary $R \in \mathbb{O}(d)$ independent of the curve parameter,
+\begin{lemma} The CLO is invariant to permutations, rotations, and reflections, $R \in O(d)$, and translations, $\boldsymbol{b} \in \mathbb{R}^d$ which are assumed independent of the curve parameter. \end{lemma} \begin{proof} Given $\mathcal{T}[\boldsymbol{c} +\boldsymbol{b}] = \mathcal{T}[\boldsymbol{c}]$ for arbitrary $\boldsymbol{b} \in \mathbb{R}^d$ independent of the curve parameter.
+Additionally, for arbitrary $R \in O(d)$ independent of the curve parameter,

-\end{proof} Thus, the CLO and the associated integral operator, fall into the class of permutation, rotation, reflection, and translation invariant (PRRTI) operators also referred to as TRI kernels~\cite{micheli2013matrix}.
-Lemma~\ref{lemma:CLO_invariance} implies the angle between pairs of landmarks, $\theta_{ii'}$, is preserved under the subset of \emph{rigid transforms} according to~\eqref{eq:inner_prod_ident}.
-Thus, we can interpret the FIE for the HS integral operator~\eqref{eq:HS_operator} as a separation of general linear (scale) deformations and angles between discrete pairs of landmarks (undulations).
+\end{proof} Thus, the CLO and the associated integral operation with rigid invariance of the arc-length measure, fall into the class of permutation, rotation, reflection, and translation invariant (PRRTI) operators also referred to as TRI kernels~\cite{micheli2013matrix}.
+Lemma~\ref{lemma:CLO_invariance} implies the angle between pairs of landmarks, $\theta$, is preserved under the subset of \emph{rigid transforms} according to~\eqref{eq:inner_prod_ident}---i.e., angles between landmarks are rigid invariant.
+Thus, we can interpret the FIE with the HS integral operator~\eqref{eq:HS_operator} as a separation of general linear (scale) deformations and rigid invariant angles between discrete pairs of landmarks (undulations).